pvcraven/networking-class/source/labs/session_layer/session_layer.rst

 requests.
 Write this yourself.
 You can look at examples, but don't just copy one.

+Don't use a class that does everything for you.
+Like the ``SimpleHttpServer`` class that exists in Python.

 Write it in steps.
 Pick your favorite language to do it in.

 * Write a program to listen on port 80.
 Try connecting to it with your web browser.